scalar-labs/scalar-admin-for-kubernetes/README.md

 ## Run the CLI tool in a Kubernetes environment

-The `scalar-admin-k8s` CLI tool executes Kubernetes APIs in its internal processes.
-To run those Kubernetes APIs, you must run the `scalar-admin-k8s` CLI tool as a pod on the Kubernetes environment and you must:
+The `scalar-admin-for-kubernetes` CLI tool executes Kubernetes APIs in its internal processes.
+To run those Kubernetes APIs, you must run the `scalar-admin-for-kubernetes` CLI tool as a pod on the Kubernetes environment and you must:

 1. Create three Kubernetes resources (`Role`, `RoleBinding`, and `ServiceAccount`), replacing the contents in the angle brackets as described: